 To attain small stools and effortless bowel movements immediately— use the Colorectal Recovery Program.
 The duration depends on the degree of acquired colorectal damage.
 The goal is to eliminate straining, reduce pressure on internal hemorrhoids, and restore anorectal sensitivity.

-For a comprehensive, life-long recovery, start from this section: No Downsize, Just Upside-down.
+For a comprehensive, life-long recovery, start from this section: No Downside, Just Upside-down.

 You may also find relief by reviewing the answers to the following questions: